 Danja Fistula Center, Niger

-What distinguishes DFC Niger as the finest fistula hospital in West Africa is that beyond our life-changing fistula surgery, we provide comprehensive recovery programs.
-WFF believes true recovery should address both physical and emotional fistula injury.
-We provide individual recovery plans that may include: transport to and from our fistula hospital, surgery, accommodations, continuous nutritional support and comprehensive post-operative care.
-Our Rehabilitation Advisory Council ensures best practices in fistula rehabilitation through a team of medical experts providing physical therapy.
+Each woman who seeks care at DFC Niger receives an individual recovery plan.
+In addition to free life-changing surgery, those plans include services such as transport to and from DFC Niger, accommodations, continuous nutritional support, and comprehensive pre- and post-operative care.
+Our Rehabilitation Advisory Council ensures best practices in childbirth injury rehabilitation through a team of medical experts providing ongoing education to physical therapists and nurses on site.
 Each patient at DFC Niger restores her emotional health through 1:1 counseling and group counseling with other survivors.

 Women at DFC Niger can also attend educational classes and vocational skills training that empowers them to generate income from a craft.
 Women may choose to take classes in literacy and health and training in sewing, knitting, embroidery, cooking, and more.
 With these programs, women are welcomed back into their communities because of valuable skills that provide goods and services appreciated by all and that support themselves and their families.